AtilaDev/awewinds/README.md

 ## Tailwind CSS Easy Setup

-### Configure your create-react-app, gatsby, vue-cli or Expo (Web & Mobile) project with Tailwind CSS quickly!
+### Configure your create-react-app, gatsby, create-next-app, vue-cli or Expo (Web & Mobile) project with Tailwind CSS quickly!

 ##### On your root project run: